-How to conduct groups on a site tour or give a lecture when some may be deaf
+How to conduct groups on a site tour when some may be deaf

-To explain this question more fully, there are quite a number of individuals who are not professional tour leaders, tour guides or tour operators but who are asked to show a group of people round a site of some sort on an occasional basis.
+To explain this issue more fully, there are quite a number of individuals who are not professional tour leaders, tour guides or tour operators but who are asked to show a group of people round a site on an occasional basis.

 On the basis of my experience of partial hearing loss, here are some suggestions for anyone who finds themselves guiding groups of people round a site on an occasional basis.
 Perhaps these suggestions are obvious, but if so, they are by no means always followed.
 So maybe professional tour guides could also learn a thing or two from them, even when guiding people with normal hearing!